drone/docs/content/usage/concepts/services.md

 # Initialization

-Service containers require time to initialize and begin accept connections.
+Service containers require time to initialize and begin to accept connections.
 If you are unable to connect to a service you may need to wait a few seconds or implement a backoff.

 ```diff
 pipeline: